lumen-org/modelbase/README.md

  * `bin`: This folder contains scripts to run an instance of the webservice-backend locally.
 In particular you may execute `webservice.py` to run the webservice as a local Flask app (see below)
  * `dev`: This folder contains stuff only relevant for development.
- * `docs`: This folder contains documentation.
+ * `docs`: This folder contains documentation and introductions as jupyter notebooks.
- * `jupyter`: This directory contains runnable examples that serve as starting points for different use cases and tasks.
+  These runnable examples that serve as starting points for different use cases and tasks.
  * `cgmodsel`: Contains a required external python package (resolved as a git submodule).
  * `mb-*-pkg`: each is a namespace package under the common namespace `mb`.
  * `tests`: contains tests.